 About the Institute of Cardiovascular Sciences

-Founded as the Division of Cardiovascular Sciences in 1987 by world-renowned cardiac reseacher Dr. Naranjan Dhalla, the Institute of Cardiovascular Sciences is currently comprised of 15 investigators with faculty appointments in different departments of the University of Manitoba and has a full time research staff in excess of 100 individuals.
-The Institute has been very active in fostering research collaborations at the local, national and international levels.
-The base appointments, as well as research collaborations by the Members of the Institute span several departments including Physiology, Internal Medicine, Human Anatomy and Cell Science, Biochemistry and Medical Genetics, Pharmacology, Kinesiology and Recreation Management and Human and Nutritional Sciences within the University of Manitoba.
-Several members have active collaborations with the Cardiac Sciences Program of the Winnipeg Regional Health Authority located on the St-Boniface Campus Mayo Clinic, Rochester, Minnesota.
-The Institute has developed to a point where it is viewed as the leading research centre in cardiovascular sciences, on the national and international scene.
+Founded as the Division of Cardiovascular Sciences in 1987 by world-renowned cardiac researcher Dr. Naranjan Dhalla, the Institute of Cardiovascular Sciences is currently comprised of 15 investigators with faculty appointments in different departments of the University of Manitoba and has a full time dedicated research staff of more than 100 people.
+The Institute is very active in fostering research collaborations locally, nationally and internationally.
+The base appointments, as well as research collaborations by the members of the Institute span several university departments including; Physiology and Pathophysiology, Internal Medicine, Human Anatomy and Cell Science, Biochemistry and Medical Genetics, Pharmacology and Therapeutics, Kinesiology and Recreation Management and Human and Nutritional Sciences.
+Several members have active collaborations with the Cardiac Sciences Program of the Winnipeg Regional Health Authority (located on the St-Boniface Campus). the Mayo Clinic (Rochester, Minnesota) and Ben Gurion University Beer Sheva (Israel).
+The Institute is recognized as a leading cardiovascular research centre with prominence in the national and international scene.

 - The mission of the Institute is to develop and maintain a centre of excellence in research and training in cardiovascular sciences in Winnipeg.
 The principal objectives are to:

 - Develop multidisciplinary research programs to understand the pathophysiology and therapy of cardiovascular diseases